Co-teaching is an increasingly popular special

 Through collaborative, purposeful goal writing and

-solid instructional practices, students will be able to
+solid instructional practices, students will use the

-utilize the “map” to successfully engage and
+“map” to successfully engage and progress in

-progress in school, ultimately reaching THEIR
+school, ultimately reaching THEIR destination.

 Effective IEP development is a way to examine what